gustrd/cabra/README.md

 - [Cabra-13B-GGML](https://huggingface.co/Gustrd/open-llama-13b-lora-cabra-adapter) - For CPU inference, using [llama.cpp](https://github.com/ggerganov/llama.cpp) or [koboldcpp](https://github.com/LostRuins/koboldcpp).
 Only with the adapter for now;

+You can test the inference online at Kaggle [here](https://www.kaggle.com/gustavorochadias/inference-cabra-kaggle-v1-0).

 ## References

 > If I have seen further it is by standing on the sholders [sic] of Giants.